 The Gathering 2000.

-It was a dream, this festival, even its website said so, proclaiming: The Gathering is a dream.
+It was a dream, this festival, even its website said so, telling us: The Gathering is a dream.
 A dream of hope that there is a place where we can exist without violence or hate, where our differences can unite instead of push us apart, where together we can create, experience, live, moments of perfection.

 Moments of perfection.
 Needless to say my hazily-conceived but ardently-felt anticipation ran high, roaring through me like a river carving a canyon.
 It was my first year in the dance scene, when all was still bright with the compelling light of newness.